servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

  ![](image001.png)

+**OpenStack Settings: Public Key**

 An exception is the public part of the OpenStack SSH keypair for accessing the instance.
 The keypair is available in the graphical interface.
 An OpenStack SSH keypair with the specified public part will be created and assigned to the instance, so you can access it later using the corresponding private key.
 Setting a public key is mandatory.

-OpenStack Settings: Public Key

 ![](image003.png)